-Have you ever considered that your company culture could have on your branding?
+Have you ever considered the impact your company culture could have on your branding?
 Turns out a positive internal culture creates better external outcomes.

 Of course not.

 Because unhappy employees create drab, sad content.
 They don’t want to tell anyone about the place they work because it makes them so miserable.
 They don’t suggest new, innovative ideas because they are afraid they will be shot down or simply ignored.
 They’re burnt out and clearly only show up to collect a paycheck.

 But if you look at some of the best companies, there is not a cubicle in sight.
 If there are cubicles, they are balanced out by colorful and comfortable lounge spaces and employees are allowed to humanize the space with decorations.

 These are the companies that put out top-tier, branded content.

 Happy employees are easy to convince to promote your brand.

 There are some simple steps you can take to turn your employees into your biggest brand ambassadors.
 I cover them in this article, which we’ve recently updated.
 Today’s post covers how to cultivate a culture that supports employee happiness and wellness.
 This translates to content that is authentic and genuine.